seiteta/seiteta.github.io/more.md

 ### Teaching
-* Move Fast and Fix Things: First-Hand Experiences from the French Administration – Senior leadership development program in public administration (State Chancellery of Latvia, 04/2021) – 🎯 NPS = 60
+* Move Fast and Fix Things: First-Hand Experiences from the French Administration – Senior leadership development program in public administration (State Chancellery of Latvia, 04/2021)
 * How to Use Data to Impact Society – Guest lecture during “Data Driven Day” (ADEO, 06/2019)
 * Toward Algorithmic Transparency and Accountability – Seminar *Technology, Government and Society* (Sciences Po Saint-Germain-en-Laye, 02/2018)